qiime2/docs/source/16s-overview.manual_edits.rst

 Both methods have an option to truncate your reads to a constant length, which occurs prior to denoising.
 DADA2 can handle variable lengths but deblur needs all the reads to be of equal length.
-As so a truncating parameter in deblur is required, meaning reads shorter than ``--p-trim-length`` are discarded and reads longer are truncated at that position.
+Thus, the truncating parameter in deblur is required, meaning reads shorter than ``--p-trim-length`` are discarded and reads longer are truncated at that position.